neherlab/pangraph/docs/src/index.md

 # PanGraph
 A **fast**, **self-contained** Julia library and command line tool suite to align multiple genomes into a pangenome graph.

+!!! warning
+    This is the **legacy documentation** for pangraph v0.
+The documentation for the current version can be found at <https://docs.pangraph.org/>.

 ## Introduction

 Microbes don't evolve strictly by vertical descent and modification; in addition, there is persistent lateral exchange of genetic material within their local spatial neighborhood.